dave4420/gen-elm-wrappers/README.md

 This isn’t in priority order yet and I’ve probably forgotten something.

-- Improve error message when module name is missing — it might actually be the type name that’s missing
 - Wrap it all up nicely in an NPM package that includes/downloads prebuilt binaries (like the `elm` NPM package does)
 - Support `Set`